IWSLT/IWSLT.github.io/_pages/2022/shared-tasks/isometric.md

     distinguish if several approaches are submitted. (e.g. `isometric-slt-01.fr`)

 * README.md with the following information
-    * Brief description of each system submitted, including which system they prefer for final evaluation by the organizers
+    * Brief description of each system submitted, if submitting multiple system indicate which one to use as a primary system for evaluation by the organizers
     * System performance as computed by the participant
     * Training data conditions (constrained, unconstrained)
     * List of the data sources used for training the system
     * Institution and contact person
+    * Do you consent to make your submission freely available under MIT license for research purposes and human evaluation?
+(YES/NO)
+* LICENSE
+  * Include MIT license file (see [sample](https://opensource.org/licenses/MIT)), if responding YES for the consent request in the README

-In addition to the system outputs, we invite participants to also submit a paper describing their system(s) by April 1, 2022 via the conference submission page.
+In addition to the system outputs, we invite participants to submit a paper describing their system(s) via the conference submission page.
+Check the [system paper submission deadline](https://iwslt.org/2022/#important-dates).
 Unconstrained and constrained systems should be evaluated separately in the system description paper.

-_To access blind test set and evaluation scripts, please refer the [Isometric SLT](https://github.com/amazon-research/isometric-slt) repo._
+_To access blind test set and evaluation scripts, please refer to the [Isometric SLT](https://github.com/amazon-research/isometric-slt) repo._

 ## FAQ